AvaloniaUI/avalonia-docs/docs/concepts/control-trees.md

 <!--<figure><img src="../.gitbook/assets/image (15) (2).png" alt=""><figcaption></figcaption></figure>-->

-You can see the visual control tree on the <mark style="color:green;">**Visual Tree**</mark> tab of the _Avalonia Dev Tools_ window.
+You can see the visual control tree on the **Visual Tree** tab of the _Avalonia Dev Tools_ window.

 ## Events&#x20;

 An essential part of application functionality management performed by _Avalonia UI_, is the generation and propagation of events.
-The <mark style="color:green;">**Events**</mark> tab logs the source and propagation of events as you move around, and otherwise interact with the running application.
+The **Events** tab logs the source and propagation of events as you move around, and otherwise interact with the running application.

 <!--<figure><img src="../.gitbook/assets/image (1) (1) (2).png" alt=""><figcaption></figcaption></figure>-->